 - neighbor gifts

-- wrap them up and give to garbage workers/mail workers/UPS workers as a little tip
+- wrap them up and give them to garbage workers/mail workers/UPS workers

 - seasonal teacher gifts

 As mentioned, these Snowball Cookies with pecans use simple ingredients to make an amazing cookie!